dustinfast/PTC-Sim/README.md

 **sim_bos.py** - The Back Office Server, or "BOS" (pronounced like "boss").
 **sim_broker.py** - The QPID message broker.
 **sim_lib.py** - Shared classes and helper functions.
 **sim_loco.py** - The locomotive simulator.
-**track_bases.json** - Specifies the base stations providing radio communication for sections of the track.
+**track_bases.json** - JSON representation of the base stations providing radio communication to on-track locos.
 Each base station consists of a unique ID and the on-track mileposts it provides coverage for.
 Gaps in coverage area allowed, as are areas of overlapping coverage.
-**track_rail.json** - A representation of a railroad track.
+**track_rail.json** - JSON representation of a railroad track.
 Contains milepost markers and associated lat/long coordinates (in decimal degrees) of each.

 ## Message Specification